princeton-computational-imaging/Delta-Prox/README.md

 out = prob.solve(method='admm', x0=b)
 ```

-We could also specialize the solver that adapts for learning-based bi-level optimization.
+We can also specialize the solver that adapts for learning-based bi-level optimization.
-For examples, specializing to a RL solver for automatic parameter tuning.
+For example, specializing to a reinforcement learning (RL) solver for automatic parameter tuning.

 ```python
 solver = compile(data_term + reg_term, method='admm')